EspeIgira/Personal-Blog/README.md

 # Personal-Blog

-# Pitch-one-minute

-Creating an Application / Pitch one minute with Users.
+Creating an Application / Personal blog website with your opinions.

 ## Description